SekmSet/python-master/fastApi/readme.md

 ⚠️ In `request.http` for `DELETE` routes, replace `id` with a value in the URL

+⚠️ If you want to know witch routes you can use and test go to **Routes** section

 ## Auth with JWT Token

 ```bash